 The company is located in the little village of Atkinson, Maine, in the geographic center of the state.
 I have been developing hand-crafted wooden boats here for almost 40 years.
 The company specializes in wood and canvas canoe construction and restoration services, and offers canoe building classes, canoe kits, and parts.

 I started the Northwoods Canoe Company in 1984, specializing in the restoration of wooden boats and canoes.
-I was building the three canoe designs that I had published in the book and over the years added more original designs, but also reproductions of historic canoes that I admired.
+I was building the three canoe designs that I had published in the book and over the years added more original designs.
+I also added reproductions of historic canoes that I admired.
 Many of the quality canoe-building materials needed for the canoes were no longer available, so I custom-ordered, or produced myself, the materials such as the clinching iron, the small #15 bronze ring nails, the 3/16″ bronze carriage bolts, the mildew resistant canvas, the planking gauge, and the 3/8″ brass stem bands.
 Today, these items are standard in every canoe shop.

 While I have worked on every canoe in the shop, I have been very lucky to have some quality people join me, some for full-time and some for part-time work.
 They have all helped build the shop into one of the premier small wooden canoe shops in the world.
 We all love to do quality work, to help our mail order customers with their own projects, and to help students build their own canoes.

-Starting and building any small company is a struggle and I am lucky that I have had great support along the way.
+Starting and building any small company is a struggle.
+I am lucky that I have had great support along the way.
 My wife Andrea has never worked in the shop, however her unwavering support and faith in me, even when times were very hard, has made it possible for me to grow the shop into one of the premier wooden canoe companies.